secretsciencelab/secretcampfire/ADVANCED.md

 ---

-## How to set up without needing a credit card
+## How to set up without a credit card

 Two things will make Heroku prompt you for your credit card, even though everything is 100% free: